 - Smoking: Lighting, smoking, or extinguishing a cigarette.

-How to Prove Fault In a Distracted Driving Accident
+How to Prove Fault in a Distracted Driving Accident

 Proving that a driver was distracted and at fault for an accident involves gathering various evidence.
 Here are key pieces of evidence that can demonstrate distracted driving: